Banantre/Core/README.md

-# Core
+# Engine
-The core engine and explorer
+This is the core engine